How to test egr valve

 The EGR valve is typically located on or near the intake manifold of the engine.
 Consult the vehicle’s service manual if needed to find its exact location.

-See also How to release ratchet straps
+See also How hard is it to climb kilimanjaro

 Step 2: Inspect the EGR valve